Polymer/old-docs-site/0.8/docs/migration.md

 ### Property name to attribute name mapping

-For data binding, deserializing properties from attributes, and reflecting properties back to attributes, Polymer must map attribute names to property names and the reverse.
-However, attribute names are case-insensitive and can contain dashes, while property names are case-sensitive and cannot contain dashes.
+For data binding, deserializing properties from attributes, and reflecting properties back to attributes, Polymer maps attribute names to property names and the reverse.

-When mapping attribute names to property names, the general rule is that attribute names are converted to lowercase (since the DOM is case-insensitive for attribute names).
+When mapping attribute names to property names:

+*   Attribute names are converted to lowercase property names.
+For example, the attribute `firstName` maps to `firstname`.

-Attribute names with _dashes_ are converted to _camelCase_ property names by capitalizing the character following each dash, then removing the dashes.
-For example, `camel-case-prop` is converted to camelCaseProp.
+*   Attribute names with _dashes_ are converted to _camelCase_ property names by capitalizing the character following each dash, then removing the dashes.
+    For example, the attribute `first-name` maps to `firstName`.

 The same mappings happen in reverse when converting property names to attribute names (for example, if a property is defined using `reflectToAttribute: true`.)